 The post-baccalaureate Certificate in Principles of Public Health is a 15 credit, five-course online program that provides a foundation in the core principles of public health.
 You do not have to take leave time from work and can complete the certificate program in as little as eight months.
 You will benefit from the flexibility and accessibility of on-line courses that fit in with your personal and professional responsibilities.
 Easy to use web-based technology enables you to learn in an engaging, interactive environment.
 Intensive advising/mentoring enhances your learning experience and attainment of your career objectives.
-The Department of Health Services Administration administers this program.
+The Department of Health Policy and Management administers this program.

 1. Identify the causes of social and behavioral factors that affect health of individuals and populations.

 6. Describe basic concepts of probability, random variation, and commonly used statistical probability distributions.

 11. Explain the importance of epidemiology for informing scientific, ethical, economic, and political discussion of health issues.

 |20.
 Identify the main components and issues of the organization, financing, and delivery of health services and public health system in the U.S.||HLSA 601 Introduction to Health Systems|

 21. Specify approaches for assessing, preventing, and controlling environmental hazards that pose risks to human health and safety.

 The Certificate in Principles of Public Health is a 15 credit, five-course program.